antoinealb/antoinealb.github.io/_drafts/rust.markdown

 # Install native rustc
-On OSX, using Homebrew: `brew install rust`
+Nothing special here, just don't use the beta version, as we will use some unstable features.
+I installed latest Rust nightly on OSX via the following commands
+{% highlight bash %}
+brew tap cheba/rust-nightly
+brew install rust-nightly
+{% endhighlight %}

 # Download rust target description
 This file is needed to tell Rust/LLVM about our Cortex M4 CPU, it's pointer size and so on.
 We will use the one from the Zync project:

 {% highlight bash %}
-wget "https://github.com/hackndev/zinc/blob/master/support/target-specs/thumbv7em-none-eabi.json" -O thumbv7em-none-eabi
+wget "https://raw.githubusercontent.com/hackndev/zinc/master/support/target-specs/thumbv7em-none-eabi.json" -O thumbv7em-none-eabi
 {% endhighlight %}

 # Building libcore
 Libcore provides the most fundamental data types and functions supported by Rust.
 You can read more about it in [the documentation](https://doc.rust-lang.org/core/index.html).
 Since it is really the foundation of the compiler's result, they must have the same version, down to the commit.
-I used Rust beta, but you can check which version of `rustc` you have on your computer by running `rustc --version -v` and looking for the commit-hash field.
+You can check which version of `rustc` you have on your computer by running `rustc --version -v` and looking for the commit-hash field.

 First download the correct version of Rust's source code:

 {% highlight bash %}
 git clone https://github.com/rust-lang/rust
 cd rust
-git checkout 1.0.0-beta # replace the tag by your commit hash if necessary cd ..
+git checkout $HASH
+cd ..
 {% endhighlight %}